 At some point in their careers, most doctors will find themselves faced with having to decide whether to treat a family member, a friend, or even themselves.
 So, what's appropriate?
-What are the professional boundaries when it comes to self-treating or treating individuals a doctor knows personally?
+What are the professional boundaries when it comes to self-treating, or treating individuals that a doctor knows personally?

-Ideally, treatment of family and friends, as well as self-treatment, should be avoided.
-Physicians should also refrain from accessing their own health information or the confidential health information of family members or friends.
+For these reasons, treatment of family and friends, as well as self-treatment, should be avoided.
+Physicians should also refrain from accessing their own health information or the confidential health information of family members or friends without proper authority to do so.
 Doing this can put physicians in conflict with privacy laws and the administrative protocols of the institution or facility that is the custodian or trustee of the health records.

 Quality of care demands professional objectivity